Uvalde teacher had made peace with idea she was going to die, attorney says

 A Texas state legislator raised questions at a Thursday news conference about whether information on 911 calls from inside Robb Elementary was properly relayed to responders at the scene.

-State Sen. Roland Gutierrez said he spoke with the agency that regulates the 911 calls, the Commission on State Emergency Communications, and was told the 911 calls were handled by and relayed to the city's police force on the scene.
-However, what is unclear is if that information was relayed to the school district police chief, who was the incident commander on the scene.
+State Sen. Roland Gutierrez said he spoke with the agency which regulates the 911 calls, the Commission on State Emergency Communications, and was told the 911 calls were handled by and relayed to the city's police force on the scene.
+However, what is unclear is if the information was relayed to the school district police chief, who was the incident commander on the scene.

 "They were being communicated to a Uvalde police officer and the state agency that I have spoken to has not told me who that is," Gutierrez said.